lowcodeunit/public-web-docs/docs/getting-started/javascript-framework.md

 ## Next Steps

-You've seen how in a few steps, your able to create an enterprise scalable DevOps process for managing the deployment of your products and applications.
+You've seen how, in a few steps, you're able to create an enterprise scalable DevOps process for managing the deployment of your products and applications.
 Next we'll dig into how you can bring a custom domain and SSL certificate to your application.